Gc04346/ComputerVision/PS01/README.md

 "

 ### Formulation 02
+For this exercise, a sample mp4 video was obtained from the internet, and saved on the project repository with the name `star.mp4`.
+The first task was to read an input capture of at least 50 frames.
+As we can see with `FormulationTwo.a` method, the chosen capture has 835 frames.

+The three data measures chosen were the mean, standard deviation and contrast of each frame.
+Those values were calculated with Python's built-in `mean()` and `std()` methods, and OpenCV's `cvtColor` color method combined with `std()` to obtain the contrast.
+A numpy array was used to store these values in order to simplify the next step, which was normalizing all three of these functions.
+After the normalization, the L1 metric was used to compare the distance between the normalized standard deviation and contrast functions from the mean.

+As this was a more theoretical exercise, we cannot actually see any solid results, differently from the other formulations.
+It is noticeable, though, that the normalized contrast was closer to the mean, with a distance of 10.72, in comparison with 30.03 which was the distance between the mean and the normalized standard deviation.

 ### Formulation 03
 Python's Numpy library provides methods to calculate the 2D DFT and inverse 2D DFT.
 Those methods are `numpy.fft.fft2`